 Overall, when it comes to MRO as a whole, there are clear advantages in consolidating suppliers and standardising product ranges

 .
 This is both in terms of cost, but also around the continuity of service companies receive and the warranty they get on tools.
 By choosing a single or small group of suppliers for access to the type and quality of tools, it will help ensure maximum efficiency and safety.

 “By rationalising the brands that a company uses, to ideally just one brand across multiple sites, it’s possible help the business to be more efficient and to reduce costs by removing unnecessary duplication of tools or spending too much on non-approved products,” says Tiwana.
 “We are currently working with a well known bread manufacturer, to help them with this issue.
 They buy tools from a wide range of suppliers using a variety of brands, so we are now putting together bespoke tool packs for their individual engineers using one brand across the business.

 “This allows them to monitor their spend on these items, they can also easily see if any tools are missing since they are housed in foam inserts, and if any tools break they will know what warranty they have on them.”

 The relationship between suppliers and customers is always evolving and new innovations can help to improve tool traceability and efficiency.
-“Customers are always making new demands of their suppliers, and as tool manufacturers, we are always innovating and producing new products and solutions,” says Edwards.
+“Customers are always making new demands of their suppliers, and as tool manufacturers, we are always innovating and producing new products and solutions,” says Fisk.
 “It’s important to communicate and find the best way to use products to enhance safety levels and improve efficiency.